 Minor noodle compression as a result of smoothing BUMPER fabric or rounding a FRAME PERIMETER corner is not considered deformed.
-Any compression beyond that, e.g. for the purposes of flattening the noodle, is deformation and a violation of R24-C.
+Any compression beyond that, e.g. for the purposes of flattening the pool noodle, is deformation and a violation of C.

-D. be covered with a rugged, smooth cloth. (multiple layers of cloth and seams are permitted if needed to accommodate R21 and/or R22, provided the cross section in Figure 9-6 is not significantly altered).
+D. be covered with a rugged, smooth cloth. (multiple layers of cloth and seams are permitted if needed to accommodate R405 and/or R406, provided the cross section in Figure 9-7 is not significantly altered).